-The Contractor shall ensure the maintenance of current, detailed, organized Medical Records by health care Providers for each Member sufficient to disclose the quality, quantity, appropriateness and timeliness of services performed pursuant to this Contract.
 Medical records shall be accessible and made available to Providers providing services to Members enrolled with the Contractor, and to the Division for purposes of Medical Record review.
 The Contractor shall follow applicable policies and procedures in accordance with Division Administrative Code.

-H. Financial Reports
+I. Financial Reports